ia0/ffactor/README.md

 How to use
 ----------

-A complete setup tutorial is given in the [example](example) folder.
+A complete setup tutorial is given in the [tutorial](tutorial) folder.
 Here is a quick overview of the executable:

     ffactor <env>.. [-- <src> <dst>]